mabur/mang_lang/readme.md

 3. Tuples
 4. Functions
 5. Conditional expressions (if then else)
-5. Tuple comprehensions (all for in)
+5. Tuple comprehensions (all for in if)

 **What it does NOT have**: